Views

 Name

 Click the view name at the top to edit it.
 Press Enter to save or Escape to cancel.
-View names must be unique within the workspace.
+View names must be unique within the workspace — duplicate or empty names show an inline error.

 Icon and Color